dvreeze/yaidom/docs/motivation.rst

 does not make any such suggestions:

 * Yaidom has no ``toString`` method for elements that (supposedly transparently) converts the DOM-like tree to XML strings.
-* Yaidom clearly exposes a JAXP DOM, SAX or StAX parser that can be configured in any way that they can be configured outside yaidom
+* Yaidom clearly exposes a JAXP DOM, SAX or StAX parser that can be configured in any way that they can be configured outside of yaidom
 * Yaidom does not suggest to do a better job of parsing and printing XML than JAXP does, instead strongly suggesting that some knowledge of JAXP parser configuration is essential
 * The yaidom node tree classes do not even live in the same package as the parsing and printing support (but yaidom is careful in keeping dependencies among packages unidirectional)